What is zero-waste?

 We design with sustainability in mind, planning and executing everything with precision, maximizing the use of our fabrics.

 But there’s waste, right?
 Well no, we collect everything, even our leftover threads and we do a lot of head-scratching and try to come up with ways to use them further.
-Most of our smaller products, like the Alice pouch, for example, are made exclusively from our own offcuts.
+Most of our smaller products, like the Alice pouches and our Gyan bunting, for example, are made exclusively from our own offcuts.
 We design products based on what we have available, and the cutting floor is full of perfectly good scraps.

 There’s still stuff that gets left behind?
 We process them further, make them into stuffing for cushions, pet toys, so many things!